calm-palm/cotm-randomizer/README.md

 13. "Subweapon Shuffle": Randomize which subweapon is in which subweapon location.
 The numbers of subweapons present in the original game are preserved.
 Subweapons are only placed in locations that already had a subweapon.
 14. "No MP Drain":  Disable the Battle Arena's MP drain effect.
 You will be able to use DSS in the Battle Arena without MP restoring items.
 15. "All Bosses Required": A Last Key will be placed behind every boss except Dracula.
 All eight Last Keys will be required.
 The other Last Key settings will be ignored.
+16. "DSS Run Speed": The Pluto and Griffin DSS card speed increase will apply even when jumping.
+17. "Skip Cutscenes": Cutscenes will proceed without dialogue.
+18. "Skip Magic Item Tutorials": Magic Items will no longer provide guidance on item use when obtained.

 # Patches: